 Second, our decision is a real life example of the balance I preach.
-We are buying the house we’ve wanted for six years a little earlier than anticipated.
-We are also still achieving our financial goals at the same time!
+We bought the house we wanted for six years a little earlier than anticipated.
+We still achieved our financial goals at the same time!

 While we made a decision to buy the house before our loans were officially paid off, we didn’t do that in the face of failing to reach our goals.
 We sat down, did the math, and realized we could buy the house and still be student loan debt free in two years.

 After learning the art of frugality, it is common to experience the fear of spending money.
 But sometimes, this fear is unnecessary.
 This doesn’t mean that we sacrificed our emergency fund (which we still keep at 4x our basic monthly living expenses).